 It isn’t just the packaging that’s iconic.
 The distinctive saddle shape of a Pringles chip is mathematically known as a hyperbolic paraboloid.
 Creating that shape means forming both potato and potato flour together, so Pringles are more like formed crisps than chips.
 And as a fun little aside, did you know the mascot’s got a name of his own?
 Ladies and Gentlemen, say hello to Julius Pringle.

 The Pringles can is so well-known and so useful, that the main product line hasn’t had to change its main shape.
 Ever.
-Instead, Pringles has concentrated on complementary packaging to experiment and augment its family, while also creating scores of varied and unique chip flavors.
-In fact, there have been over 100 different flavors, with roughly 29 varieties currently available.
+Instead, Pringles has concentrated on complementary packaging to experiment and augment its family, while also creating scores of varied and unique chip flavours.
+In fact, there have been over 100 different flavours, with roughly 29 varieties currently available.

 Let’s check out some of the more interesting things Pringles has done with, and for, it’s iconic packaging.

 As a globally-enjoyed brand, it makes sense to create versions of your product that would best appeal to specific markets.
-Some of Pringles’ most interesting flavors come from overseas nations.
+Some of Pringles’ most interesting flavours come from overseas nations.
 As seen in the picture above, these 3 options were popular in Asian and Pacific nations.
-As an added and interesting touch, the chips themselves were tinted appropriate colors.
+As an added and interesting touch, the chips themselves were tinted appropriate colours.

 Pringles Holiday Flavours

-Not ones to miss the chance to have some fun, Pringles releases unique, limited-time flavors during the year.
-Some of their most notable releases have come about during the later parts of a year, including Halloween and the Christmas holidays.
+Not ones to miss the chance to have some fun, Pringles releases unique, limited-time flavours during the year.
+Some of their most noteable releases have come about during the later parts of a year, including Halloween and the Christmas holidays.
 As seen in the picture above, these 3 options were drenched in sugary sweetness and proved to be popular creations.